accurateproject/accurate/docs/ratinglogic.rst

 Let's start with the most important function: finding the cost of a certain call.

-The call information comes to CGRateS having the following vital information like  subject, destination, start time and end time.
+The call information comes to AccuRate having the following vital information like  subject, destination, start time and end time.
 The engine will look up the database for the rates applicable to the received subject and destination.

 ::